 The project the Trust is supporting is working in ten indigenous-majority villages in the Mhow block of Indore District in Madhya Pradesh to build a women-led rural economy.
 The project provides practical skill-based training, supports financial inclusion, and strengthens climate resilience.

-Women and girls receive training in computer literacy, beauty services, terracotta production, snack making and fashion design.
-The project also supports them in developing business plans, understanding local market dynamics and establishing reliable market linkages.
-Self Help Groups are formed and connected to the National Rural Livelihood Mission, enabling women to access credit and launch micro-enterprises.
+Women and girls are receiving training in computer literacy, beauty services, terracotta production, snack making and fashion design.
+The project also supports them to develop business plans, understand local market dynamics and establish reliable market linkages.
+Self-Help Groups have been formed and connected to the National Rural Livelihood Mission, enabling women to access credit and launch micro-enterprises.